-- 286. According to the Respondent, the deliberate limited closure of her sample bottles by the Appellant was supposed to facilitate the re-opening of said bottles in view of the substitution of her urine. - 287.
-In this regard, the Panel notes, first, that only one of the Appellants' three samples provided at the Sochi Games is among the bottles for which Prof. Champod has evaluated the initial level of closure to have been between 6 and 12 clicks.
-However, this level of closure corresponds only to an "evaluation", as the margin of error left by this evaluation is only an evaluation, as the valuation range seems very wide (broad) and as the upper level of said range, i.e. 12 clicks, is very close to the levels of closure observed on the SB and DB bottles. - 288.
-Next, in the witness statement and in her oral evidence, the Appellant categorically denied that she did not close the sample bottles to their full extent.
-Lastly, in their respective witness statements, Mr Verevkin and Mr Knyazev, who were in charge of a doping control station, stated that the DCOs would make sure that the bottles closed by the athletes were closed "to the maximum extent possible" and that there was, thus, a double check of the full closure of the sample bottles. - 289.
-The Panel further observes that, on the other hand, the Respondent has not submitted any direct or indirect evidence indicating that the Appellant might have deliberately closed her sample bottles to less than the fullest extent. - 290.
+- 227. According to the Respondent, the deliberate limited closure of her sample bottles by the Appellant was supposed to facilitate the re-opening of said bottles in view of the substitution of her urine. - 228.
+In this regard, the Panel notes, first, that none of the Appellants' three samples provided at the Sochi Games are among the bottles for which Prof. Champod has evaluated the initial level of closure and concluded that it would have been below 15 clicks.
+Next, in the witness statement and in her oral evidence, the Appellant categorically denied not having closed the sample bottles to their full extent.
+Lastly, in their respective witness statements, Mr Verevkin and Mr Knyazev, who were in charge of a doping control station, stated that the DCOs would make sure that the bottles closed by the athletes were closed "to the maximum extent possible" and that there was, thus, a double check of the full closure of the sample bottles. - 229.
+The Panel further observes that, on the other hand, the Respondent has not submitted any direct or indirect evidence indicating that the Appellant might have deliberately closed her sample bottles to less than the fullest extent. - 230.
 In any event, as Prof. Champod has, over the course of time and with the help of newly designed tools, managed to open bottles closed to the fullest extent, i.e. 15 clicks, the Panel considers that the evidence that a sample bottle was not fully closed might be a helpful element in establishing that an athlete was personally involved in the generalised doping scheme.
-It is not, however, in the view of the Panel, decisive when it comes to assessing whether or not the Appellant has committed an ADRV.

-291. In view of the above, the Panel considers that on basis of the evidence before it, it is not comfortably satisfied that the Appellant deliberately closed her sample bottles to less than the maximum extent.
+It is not, however, in the view of the Panel, decisive when it comes to assessing whether or not the Appellant has committed an ADRV. - 231.
+In view of the above, the Panel concludes that on basis of the evidence before it, it is not comfortably satisfied that the Appellant deliberately closed her sample bottles to less than the maximum extent.